Npc-coder/re2shield/README.md

 ```

 ## Updates
-### Version 0.1.4
+### Version 0.1.5
-- Simplified the interface for compiling patterns.
-Now the compile method only requires a list of regular expressions.
-It automatically assigns a unique ID to each pattern, starting from 0 and incrementing for each new pattern.
+- Reverted the change that automatically assigned IDs to patterns.
+Now the compile method requires both a list of regular expressions and a list of corresponding IDs, allowing users to specify the ID for each pattern.
-- Removed the flags parameter from the compile method, as it was not necessary for the functionality of the library.
-Improved the load function to correctly set the id_counter for the loaded Re2Shield object, ensuring that new patterns compiled after loading will have unique IDs.
-- Removed the unnecessary ID duplication check in the compile method, as the new automatic ID assignment guarantees uniqueness.
+- Improved the compile method to check for ID duplication among both new and existing patterns in the database.
+If a duplicate ID is found and overwrite is False, a ValueError is raised.

 Please refer to the [Usage](#usage) section for examples of how to use these new features.